Covid-19 Delta outbreak: Judge's son William Willis, lawyer Hannah Rawnsley sentenced for flouting Auckland lockdown to holiday in Wānaka - NZ Herald

-The couple who garnered widespread attention after police accused them of leaving Auckland's Covid-19 lockdown for a holiday home in Wānaka have been sentenced.
+The couple who garnered widespread attention in the first weeks of the Delta outbreak after they left Auckland's strict Covid-19 lockdown for a holiday home in Wānaka pleaded guilty today and were sentenced.

-Equestrian William Willis has been convicted and ordered to pay a fine of $750.
+Equestrian William Willis was convicted and ordered to pay a fine of $750.

 Judge Bruce Davidson approved lawyer Hannah Rawnsley's application for a discharge without conviction.

-He ordered her to pay a $500 donation to a recognised charity working with vulnerable people withing 14 days.
+He ordered her to pay $500 to a recognised charity working with vulnerable people within 14 days.

-"I simply fail to see how courts can be in the business of destroying employment prospects," the judge said as Rawnsley wiped away tears.
+"I simply fail to see how courts can be in the business of destroying employment prospects," the judge said, referring to a shortage of family law lawyers in New Zealand.

-The pair earlier pleaded guilty today during their first court appearance this afternoon.

 The pair were charged on September 22 with failing to comply with a Covid-19 health order, which carries a maximum sentence of up to six months' prison and a $4000 fine.

-Police first approached Willis and Rawnsley in Wānaka on the afternoon of Saturday, September 11, after receiving a tip through the Covid-19 online compliance tool a day earlier.
-The two were allowed to leave Auckland for Hamilton, despite the strict lockdown at the time, because of their essential worker status.
+Police approached Willis and Rawnsley in Wānaka on the afternoon of Saturday, September 11, after receiving a tip through the Covid-19 online compliance tool a day earlier.
+The two were allowed to leave Auckland for Hamilton, despite the strict lockdown at the time, because of their essential worker status afforded by Willis' agriculture business selling hay.
 They did so on Thursday, September 9.

 They were not, however, permitted under the lockdown rules to then take a commercial flight to Queenstown and continue on in a hired car for Wānaka, authorities have said.